 In total, three custom hardware modules have been developed and realized for the project: GEX Hub, GEX Zero, and the wireless gateway.
-GEX Hub verified the designed schematic and general functionality of the module, after first testing the firmware on a STM32 Discovery development board.
+GEX Hub verified the designed schematic and general functionality of the module.
 GEX Zero is more advanced and compact than GEX Hub, also offering wireless connectivity for field experiments; we re-used the form factor of the Raspberry Pi Zero for this board, which makes it compatible with many existing enclosures and add-on boards.
-In addition to custom hardware, the GEX firmware may be used with STM32 development boards ("STM32F072B-DISCO").
+In addition to custom hardware, the GEX firmware may be flashed to STM32 development boards ("STM32F072B-DISCO").